Inqita

 Prayer quiet windows

-View today's prayers, location, sunrise, Qibla, selected mode, and quiet duration without digging through settings.
+View today's prayers, location, sunrise, Qibla, selected mode, and quiet duration.
+Each prayer can use its own quiet-window amount.

 02